 Findings

-• Bots were the strongest second-level agenda-builders, driving both positive and negative sentiment in campaign messaging, with negative-tone effects roughly twice as strong.
+• Bots were the strongest second-level agenda-builders, driving both positive and negative sentiment — effects roughly doubled for negative tone.

-• The public exerted the strongest first-level influence on bots (eight objects), suggesting a bottom-up dynamic in which bots amplify pre-existing public discourse.
+• The public exerted the strongest first-level influence on the bot agenda (leading across eight objects), suggesting bottom-up agenda-building.

 Connections